jakedeleeuw032/VibeIn/about.md

 •	**Vibe coding/AI assisted strategies**

-If I can get a good grasp of these concepts, as AI grows, I can position myself to take advantage of the mechanical improvements and create new things.
+With a strong foundation in these areas, I’ll be able to leverage the rapid growth of AI to build better tools, solve bigger problems, and create things that matter.

 ---